 Astoundingly, the Mississippi City neighborhood has one of the highest concentrations of divorcees living here than of any neighborhood, a higher concentration than NeighborhoodScout found in 98.1% of U.S. neighborhoods.
 This may be because people living here divorce more often than others, or that divorced people move here after they become divorced.
 If you are divorced, you will be in good company in this particular Gulfport neighborhood.

-In addition, one of the unique characteristics of the Mississippi City neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.9% of the neighborhoods in America.
+In addition, the Mississippi City neighborhood stands out for having an average per capita income lower than 97.9% of the neighborhoods in the United States.

 While most Americans do drive to work alone each day, the Mississippi City neighborhood stands out by having 90.7% of commuters doing so, which is a higher proportion of people driving alone to work than NeighborhoodScout found in 97.1% of all American neighborhoods.